Skip to content

 Scaffold a Project From a Template

-We will start with the frontier-evm squid template available through sqd init.
-It is built to index EVM smart contracts deployed on Moonriver, but it is also capable of indexing Substrate events.
-To retrieve the template and install the dependencies, run
+We will start with the frontier-evm squid template, available through sqd init.
+It is built to index EVM smart contracts deployed on Moonriver, but it can also index Substrate events.
+To retrieve the template and install the dependencies, run the following:

 sqd init moonbeam-tutorial --template frontier-evm